Pareza-LLC/pareza-uae.github.io/terms.md

     <p>We may revise these Terms from time to time.
 Users will be notified through the App or by email of any material changes.
 Continued use of Daz App following changes constitutes your acceptance of the new terms.</p>

     <h3>12.
 Governing Law and Jurisdiction</h3>
-    <p>These Terms are governed by the laws of the <strong>Democratic Republic of Congo</strong>.
-Any disputes shall be subject to the exclusive jurisdiction of the courts located in <strong>Kinshasa-Gombe</strong>.</p>
+    <p>These Terms are governed by the laws of the <strong>United Kingdom</strong>.
+Any disputes shall be subject to the exclusive jurisdiction of the courts located in <strong>London-England</strong>.</p>

     <div class="contact-box">
       <h3>13.
 Contact Us</h3>
       <p>For questions, support, or legal concerns, please contact:</p>
       <p><strong>Daz Pay</strong><br>
-      📍 77 avenue de la Justice, Gombe, Kinshasa, DRC<br>
+      📍 7 Bell Yard, London, England, WC2A 2JR<br>
       📧 Email: <a href="mailto:info@dazsuper.com">info@dazsuper.com</a></p>
     </div>
   </section>